 I am excited to have my washer and dryer back!
 My little efficiency washer that sits in the kitchen has done an adequate job, but I am looking forward to a powerful clean and some warm towels coming out of the dryer!
 (No dryer here!)

-I can’t WAIT to get back to teaching group fitness classes and leading personal and small group sessions at SPRI.
+I can’t WAIT to get back to teaching group fitness classes and leading personal and small group sessions as well.
 I have some new ideas to introduce, new energy, and a few surprises.
-If you are local, I hope you stay posted and come have a crazy, killer, sweat session with me!
-Stay tuned for the countdown to when the madness will begin!
-CAN”T WAIT!

 I hope you enjoyed a glimpse into some of my habitudes in the UK!
-Please let me know if you have any EU travel recommendations or must do’s/trys that I have missed out on when I get home!
+Please let me know if you have any EU travel recommendations!!